Māori Studies research achievements

 Our researchers have won a number of the nation's most prestigious research accolades from the Royal Society of New Zealand Te Apārangi.

-- Professor Tracey McIntosh is current co-holder (2017–2019) of the Te Rangi Hiroa medal for Social Sciences for advancing our understanding of enduring social injustices that undermine Māori wellbeing and inhibit social cohesion and meaningful cultural diversity in Aotearoa.
+- Professor Tracey McIntosh was co-holder of the Te Rangi Hiroa medal for Social Sciences (2017-2019) for advancing our understanding of enduring social injustices that undermine Māori wellbeing and inhibit social cohesion and meaningful cultural diversity in Aotearoa.

 - Professor Margaret Mutu was made a Royal Society Fellow in 2017, and won the Pou Aronui Award in 2015 for her sustained contribution to Indigenous rights and scholarship in New Zealand, tangibly enhancing the cultural and economic wellbeing of her people.